dspinellis/greek-vat-data/README.md

 the General Secretariat of Information Systems at the Greek Ministry of Finance.

 Details about each client are provided in the `README` file in each directory.
-Currently the following client is provided.
+Currently the following clients are provided.

 * Bash: Unix (and Cygwin) _bash_ shell script
+* C#
 * PHP

 # Contributing